|Blog: Kathie Wright|

 My personal art interests were regularly expressed during those years at home as well.
 Both my son and daughter always had lots of material to work with and encouragement to be creative.
 Many friends and family members have received special personalized gifts over the years.

-About twenty years ago, I took a watercolour night school course.
+About twenty-five years ago, I took a watercolour night school course.
 That decision gave me the confidence to pursue my creative art interests in a new and more intentional way.
 Since that time, I have taken many courses from accomplished artists, to learn the techniques of painting in watercolour and acrylic.
-After retiring from teaching several years ago, painting became this grandmother’s passion.
+After retiring from teaching, painting became this grandmother’s passion.

 The love of art is best shared with others of like mind.
 I have gained much from belonging to local art groups in Wasaga Beach, and Collingwood.
-Now, in Hanover, I have found the Saugeen Artists’ Co-op to be a great way to meet local artists and be involved in promoting visual arts in the area.
+Now, in Hanover, I have found the Saugeen Artists’ Guild to be a great way to meet local artists and be involved in promoting visual arts in the area.
 It has been rewarding to be involved in library shows, outdoor art shows, and studio tours.
-Samples of my work are finding their way into local businesses such as “Millennia Books” in Hanover.
-Most of my work can now be seen at the Southampton Arts Centre in Southampton, Ontario.
+My work can be seen at the Southampton Arts Centre in Southampton, Ontario.